playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 }
 ```

 > This file can historically be very long, so we've omitted most of it.
-Just make sure that these keys are set.
+Make sure that these keys are set.

-Once this is done, our inline styles will be treated as if they were inside of a `.scss` file.
+Once this is done, our inline styles will be treated as if they were inside a `.scss` file.

 <iframe data-frame-title="Angular Inline SCSS - StackBlitz" src="pfp-code:./ffg-ecosystem-angular-inline-sass-13?template=node&embed=1&file=src%2Fmain.ts" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>